 See what’s in store for this year’s Scare Zones here.

 Can’t handle being on edge for an entire evening?
 Neither can we.
 Even the biggest horror buffs need a breather between all the near-death experiences.
-Luckily, you can take a break and stay entertained with the award-winning hip-hop dance crew Jabbawockeez.
-This year, they bring an all-new, high-energy performance nightly, featuring their gravity-defying dance moves, special effects, and pulse-pounding music.
+Luckily, you can take a break and stay entertained with high-energy performances to pulse-pounding music.

 Download the Official Universal Studios Hollywood Mobile App for free from the Apple App Store and Google Play.
 Data and other charges may apply; check with your wireless provider’s rate plan for details.